Push-Ups are one of my favorite workout exercises.

 About David Russell

 David (Stacy’s husband) owns a website design company called RedSpot Design.
-When he is not designing websites he’s fishing, coaching soccer, or exploring our nearby woods.
-You can follow along with this 30 Day HIIT Workout that he previously shared HERE.
+When he is not designing websites he’s fishing or coaching soccer.
+You can follow along with this 30-Day HIIT Workout that he previously shared HERE.